RBC Apprentice Programme

 Is there a hotel close by?

 There are several hotels in downtown Toronto that are all about 10 to 20 minutes away by taxi or public transportation.
 Any travel website that lists a hotel as "downtown" will be fairly close.
 Dancers who have auditioned with us in the past have recommended The Bond Place Hotel and The Strathcona Hotel as they are less expensive than some of the large chain hotels.
-The closest major hotels are the Hilton Garden Inn, Hyatt Regency Toronto and a Super 8.
-There is also a hostel close by called Global Village Backpackers.
+The closest major hotels are the Hilton Garden Inn, Hyatt Regency Toronto and Super 8.
 Some hotels may not allow youths under 18 to book a hotel room without an adult.
 Please be sure to confirm with the hotel about their policy in this regard.

 Is there parking at The Walter Carsen Centre?